Home / Advanced Search

 CMC-Computers, Materials & Continua, Vol.59, No.1, pp. 215-227, 2019, DOI:10.32604/cmc.2019.05253

 Abstract In this paper, we propose an asymmetric controlled bidirectional transmission protocol.
 In the protocol, by using the thirteen-qubit entangled state as the quantum channel, Alice can realize the transmission of a two-qubit equatorial state for Bob and Bob can transmit a four-qubit equatorial state for Alice under the control of Charlie.
 Firstly, we give the construction of the quantum channel, which can be done by performing several H and CNOT operations.
 Secondly, through implementing the appropriate measurements and the corresponding recovery operations, the desired states can be transmitted simultaneously, securely and deterministically.
-Finally, we analyze the performance of the protocol,… More >
+Finally, we analyze the More >

 • Open Access